 The author must retain a copy, as the journal cannot be responsible for manuscripts.

-Original papers written in English (up to 10,000 words, including references), contributed solely to the American Journal of Psychoanalysis, will be considered for publication.
+Original papers, up to 10,000 words, (including references), contributed solely to the American Journal of Psychoanalysis, will be considered for publication.
 The author should notify the editor if the article has already appeared in a foreign language or has been submitted elsewhere.
 The journal will not consider for publication in the journal material previously published in English, including the Internet.

 All manuscripts will be double blind peer-reviewed by three or more editorial board members to maintain the highest quality and to verify relevance, accuracy, and clarity of presentation.
-Manuscripts must be typed double-spaced on 8.5 x 11 in. format with 1 in. margins on all sides of the page, Times New Roman, 12 and submitted in MS Word format.
+The page layout must be in 8.5 x 11 in. format with 1 in. margins on all sides of the page, and text must be in Times New Roman 12-point font, double spaced.

 AJP Manuscript Style